EvSecDev/SCMP/README.md

                                                  seed the local repository (Requires '--remote-hosts')
-      --commit-changes                           Automatically commit any unstaged changes to the repository Only applies to '--deploy-changes' argument (dry-run will not work) --allow-remote-deletions                   Allows deletions in local repository to propagate to remote hosts Only applies to '--deploy-changes'
+      --commit-changes                           Automatically commit any unstaged changes to the repository Only applies to '--deploy-changes' argument (dry-run will not work) --allow-deletions                          Allows deletions (remote files or vault entires) Only applies to '--deploy-changes' or '--modify-vault-password'
       --disable-privilege-escalation             Disables use of sudo when executing commands remotely All commands will be run as the login user --ignore-deployment-state                  Ignores the current deployment state in the configuration file